 The concern about investing in growth stocks usually comes down to valuation.
-Particularly in a bull market near all-time highs, stocks with significant growth potential usually have a multiple to match.
+Stocks with significant growth potential usually have a multiple to match.
 One way around that problem is to invest in small-cap stocks, where the growth stories may not be quite as well known and the valuations may not be quite as stretched.

 In some cases, small-cap stocks come with more risk; but in most cases, small caps offer more potential rewards.

-Here are nine small-cap stocks to buy due to significant growth opportunities.
+Here are eight small-cap stocks to buy due to significant growth opportunities.
 Each of these small-cap companies have valuations that lend themselves to significant upside if those opportunities are captured.

 AppFolio Inc (NASDAQ:APPF) offers the best, and worst, of small-cap growth investing.
 On the positive side, revenue from AppFolio’s software for property managers is growing nicely.
-Sales rose more than 40% in 2016 and are guided up more than 30% this year.
+The company’s total revenue jumped about 40% last year

 The primary concern here is valuation.
-APPF trades at over 12x revenue on an enterprise basis.
+APPF trades at over 17 tines revenue on an enterprise basis.
 That’s a big number in any market.
-It’s also a notable premium to its closest peer, RealPage Inc (NASDAQ:RP).
+It’s also a notable premium to its closest peer, RealPage (NASDAQ:RP).

-Still, there’s reason to see more upside, even for a stock that has gained 167% over the past year.
-AppFolio has turned profitable this year, and margins should expand significantly going forward.
+Still, there’s a reason to see more upside.
+AppFolio has turned profitable, and its margins should expand significantly going forward.
 The company’s MyCase software for law offices offers another growth driver for AppFolio sales.
 Both software products drive exactly the kind of “sticky,” recurring revenue investors are looking for in the software space.

 Again, valuation isn’t perfect.
-But with earnings-per-share likely to clear $1 by the end of the decade, it’s not quite as extreme as headline multiples would suggest.
+But with earnings-per-share likely to clear 75 cents by the end of the decade, it’s not quite as extreme as headline multiples would suggest.
 With AppFolio’s growth prospects and potential as a takeout target, there’s likely still some room left in the APPF rally.

 Chegg Inc (NYSE:CHGG) has transformed itself over the past few years.